This sample shows how to use Azure Functions to automatically trigger blob cleanup.

 }

-This function does not require downtime as the implemented singleton orchestration pattern will prevent existing timeouts from being duplicated.
+This function does not require downtime as the implemented singleton orchestration pattern prevents existing timeouts from being duplicated.